neocrym/neocrym-sphinx-theme/docs/contributing/workflow.md

 nox -s docs
 ```

-Generate the documentation for Furo into the `build/docs` folder.
+Generate the documentation for neocrym-sphinx-theme into the `build/docs` folder.
 This (mostly) does the same thing as `nox -s docs-live`, except it invokes `sphinx-build` instead of [sphinx-autobuild].

 ## Release process